Pleasant for our Thursday, with a few showers and storms on Friday

 Temperatures will warm back into the upper 80s to near 90 degrees for early next week, with scattered, late-day storms possible.

-Get weather alerts and your latest WBTV weather forecast on the-go, with the free WBTV Weather app.
+Get weather alerts and your latest WBTV weather forecast on the-go, with the free WBTV First Alert Weather app.

 Enjoy the pleasant weather while we have it!